Axway/open-banking-docs/content/en/docs/Validation/troubleshooting.md

 ## Analytics search

-Analytics dashboard, reports, and metrics API should reflect every Open Banking API calls.
+The Analytics dashboard, reports, and metrics API should reflect every Open Banking API calls.

 If you need to check correct Analytics integration, run a couple API call tests and use the Kibana interface to search for the corresponding events.

-1. Click on Kibana - Discover.
+1. Click Kibana - Discover.
 2. (Optional) Use filters, like app (name of the client app) or service (name of the API).
-3. Select the corresponding timerange
+3. Select the corresponding time range.
 ![analytics-search](/Images/analytics-search.png)